rbrooks/AlacIt/README.markdown

 ## AlacIt

 Apple Lossless conversion utility.
-Converts FLAC and WAV audio files to Apple Lossless (ALAC) files in M4A format for importation into iTunes, iPhones, iPads, and iPods.
+Converts APE, FLAC, and WAV audio files to Apple Lossless (ALAC) files in M4A format for importation into iTunes, iPhones, iPads, and iPods.

 * Very Fast.
 An entire album in 10 to 15 seconds.
 * No quality loss